Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

 Kentavious Caldwell-Pope Insights vs. the Suns

-- He's attempted 4.2 threes per game, or 12.5% of his team's shots from beyond the arc this season.
+- He's connected on 1.8 threes per game, or 13.9% of his team's makes from beyond the arc this season.

-- Defensively, the Suns are sixth in the NBA, giving up 111.6 points per game.
+- The Suns give up 111.6 points per contest, sixth-ranked in the NBA.

-- On the boards, the Suns are ranked 11th in the NBA, allowing 42.9 rebounds per game.
+- The Suns are the 11th-ranked squad in the league, giving up 42.9 rebounds per game.

-- Looking at assists, the Suns have allowed 23.4 per game, third in the league.
+- The Suns allow 23.4 assists per game, third-ranked in the NBA.

-- In terms of 3-pointers, the Suns have allowed 11.4 makes per game, third in the NBA.
+- In terms of 3-pointers, the Suns have conceded 11.4 makes per contest, third in the NBA.

 Kentavious Caldwell-Pope vs. the Suns